 During Holiday 2016, we took a look at E.L.F, the chatbot at the Mall of America in Minneapolis and another AI offering out of the IBM Watson stables.
-The Mall has over 520 stores and restaurants, an indoor theme park, a 1.3 million gallon aquarium and its own wedding chapel.
+The Mall has over 520 stores and restaurants, an indoor theme park, a 1.3 million gallon aquarium, and its own wedding chapel.
 Forty million visitors a year walk the 4.2 million square feet each year.
 And they now have a chatbot. visitors a year walk the 4.2 million square feet each year.
 And they now have a chatbot.
 1080bots keeps up with the latest ecommerce chatbots to help our clients create brilliant omnichannel experiences.

-As a good bot should, ELF introduces itself as helping with activity ideas for visitors to the Mall of America.
-It asked a few questions such as children or adult and how long we’d be spending at the mall.
+As a good chatbot should, E.L.F introduces itself as helping with activity ideas for visitors to the Mall of America.
+It asks a few questions using buttons, such as children or adult activities, and how long we’d be spending at the mall.
 It then asked what we like shopping for and offered two options plus a More button.

-We went back to pressing buttons ‘ “Shopping” followed by “Fashion for Him” and the bot returned a suggestion for coffee and another to try the mobile app.
-Neither had active links, so I pressed the more ideas button only to receive a couple more dead-end bullets.
-Shame as I might have wanted to shop.
-Once more I tried to coax Watson with some natural language, but alas, this was not a game of Jeopardy.
+We restarted and went back to pressing buttons — “Shopping,” followed by “Fashion for Him” — but the chatbot returned one suggestion for coffee and another to try the mobile app.
+Neither had active links, so we pressed the “More Ideas” button only to receive a couple more dead-end bullets.
+This seems like a lost opportunity, as we were clearly looking to shop.

-We were greeted identically and so we followed the dialog in the buttons.
-One of the suggestions in menswear was for menswear store Askov Finlayson so we typed that in.
-ELF could go no further and let me know I could chat to a live human.
+One of the suggestions was for the store Askov Finlayson so we typed that in.
+E.L.F could go no further and let us know we could chat with a live human.

-I returned to the Facebook Messenger interface and asked to speak with a concierge.
-Chris came on the line and I let him know I was looking for Chelsea Boots.
-Chris got back to me within minutes with a number of shoe shops.
-I was more specific and asked for high-end stores and he was good to get back to me.
-Meanwhile, I was looking at the online store directory myself and getting similar results.
-Were we using the same app, Chris and myself?
+We returned to the Facebook Messenger interface and asked to speak with a concierge.
+Chris came on the line and we let him know we were looking for Chelsea Boots.
+He got back to us within minutes with a number of shoe shops.
+We became more specific asking for high-end stores, and he was good in getting back to us again.
+Meanwhile, we were looking at the online store directory ourselves and getting similar results.
+Were we all using the same app?